 The Company's Audit Committee currently consists of Dale Blanchfield, Emily J. Groehl, Carl W. Smith and Steven T. Warshaw, with Mr. Smith as Chair of such Committee.
-The Board has determined thatMr.
-Warshaw is an "audit committee financial expert" as defined in rules of the Securities and Exchange Commission and that each of Messrs.
+The Board has determined that Mr. Warshaw is an "audit committee financial expert" as defined in rules of the Securities and Exchange Commission and that each of Messrs.
 Blanchfield, Smith and Warshaw and Ms. Groehl is "independent" as required by and as defined in the audit committee independence standards of the Securities and Exchange Commission and of the New York Stock Exchange and has sufficient knowledge in reading and understanding financial statements to serve on the Audit Committee.
-The designation as an "audit committee financial expert" does not impose on such person any duties, responsibilities, obligations or liabilities that are greater than those which are generally imposed on each member of the Audit Committee and the Board, and such designation does not affect the duties, responsibilities, obligations or liabilities of any other member of the Committee or the Board.
-The duties and responsibilities of the Audit Committee are set forth in a written charter of such Committee and are described elsewhere in this Proxy Statement under the caption "Other Matters - Audit Committee Report".
+The designation as an "audit committee financial expert" does not impose on such person any duties, responsibilities, obligations or liabilities that are greater than those which are generally imposed on each member of the Audit Committee and the Board, and such designation does not affect the duties, responsibilities, obligations or liabilities of any other member of the Committee and are described elsewhere in this Proxy Statement under the caption "Other Matters - Audit Committee Report".
 The Audit Committee also issues the Audit Committee Report required to be included in the Company's Proxy Statement by rules of the Securities and Exchange Commission.
-The Audit Committee Report for the Company's 2024 fiscal year is set forth elsewhere in this Proxy Statement under the caption "Other Matters - Audit Committee Report".
+The Audit Committee Report for the Company's 2025 fiscal year is set forth elsewhere in this Proxy Statement under the caption "Other Matters - Audit Committee Report".

-The Company has a Compensation Committee currently consisting Dale Blanchfield, Emily J. Groehl, Carl W. Smith and Steven T. Warshaw and a Stock Option Committee currently consisting of Dale Blanchfield, Shane Connor, Emily J. Groehl, Carl W. Smith and Steven T. Warshaw.
+The Company has a Compensation Committee currently consisting of Dale Blanchfield, Emily J. Groehl, Carl W. Smith and Steven T. Warshaw and a Stock Option Committee currently consisting of Dale Blanchfield, Shane Connor, Emily J. Groehl, Carl W. Smith and Steven T. Warshaw.
 Ms. Groehl is Chair of the Compensation Committee, and Mr. Warshaw is Chair of the Stock Option Committee.
 Each member of the Compensation and Stock Option Committees is "independent" as required by and as defined in the compensation committee independence standards of the New York Stock Exchange.
 The functions of the Compensation and Stock Option Committees are set forth in written charters of such Committees adopted by the Board, and such functions are described elsewhere in this Proxy Statement under the caption "Named Executive Officer Compensation - Compensation Discussion and Analysis - Board Process".

 The Company has a Nominating Committee currently consisting of Dale Blanchfield, Emily J. Groehl, Yvonne Julian, Carl W. Smith and Steven T. Warshaw, with Mr. Warshaw as Chair of such Committee.
 The functions of the Nominating Committee, which include to identify and recommend to the Board individuals qualified to serve as directors of the Company and on committees of the Board and to oversee the evaluation of the Board and the Company's management, are set forth in a written charter of such Committee adopted by the Board.
-The Nominating Committee recommended to the Board, and the Board nominated, Dale Blanchfield, Shane Connor, Emily J. Groehl, Yvonne Julian, Brian E. Shore, Carl W. Smith, D. Bradley Thress and Steven T. Warshaw as nominees for election as directors at the Meeting.
-On April 20, 2023, the Company entered into a Cooperation Agreement with Huffman Prairie Holdings, LLC, and related entities under which the Company agreed, among other things, to nominate Mr. Connor for election as a Director of the Company at the Company's 2024 Annual Meeting of Shareholders.
-The Cooperation Agreement was filed as Exhibit 10.1 to the Company's Form 8-K Current Report dated April 20, 2023.
+The Nominating Committee nominated Emily J. Groehl, Yvonne Julian, Brian E. Shore, Carl W. Smith, D. Bradley Thress and Steven T. Warshaw as nominees for election as directors at the Meeting.